-The purpose of this policy is to promote and maintain the ECU Brand through its advertising, in a manner which enhances the strategic vision and direction of the University.
-An important element of this policy is to standardise the presentation of advertising through content and creative execution to both internal and external stakeholders.
-An overview on the processes in place to book advertising is also detailed.
-Guidelines are provided when it comes to external agencies representing the University in non-ECU generated advertising.
+The purpose of this policy is to promote and maintain the ECU visual brand through its Advertising, in a manner which enhances the strategic vision and direction of the University.
+An important element of this policy is to standardise the presentation of Advertising through content and creative execution to both internal and external stakeholders.